esmshub/player-scraper/README.md

 ### Windows

-1. Download the appropriate [scraper version](#versions) for your OS and unzip the exe
+1. Download the [latest version](https://github.com/esmshub/player-scraper/releases/latest) of the scraper for your OS.
+If you are unsure about which version you need, [see this guide](#versions)

     <img src=".github/img/empty_folder.png" width="350px">